Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Proofs of the main results

-Using Prop \ref{pro:strong morse} together with the dominated convergence theorem hence gives According to the variational characterization of $\mathcal{E}$ in Lemma \ref{lem:deriv of e and l} (or by directly computing the integral) this finishes the proof of \ref{eq:step one in conv of anal torsion}.
+According to the variational characterization of $\mathcal{E}$ in Lemma \ref{lem:deriv of e and l} (or by directly computing the integral) this finishes the proof of \ref{eq:step one in conv of anal torsion}.
 Finally, by the asymptotics \ref{pro:anal torsion and its trunc} this finishes the proof of the theorem.